[A] Overview & Disclaimers

 [Safe Harbor A] Overview

 Safe Harboring is a process whereby Palmetto purchases large orders of equipment in advance, to be allocated to our EPC partners.
-This serves to
+In addition to broadly supporting FEOC compliance, this serves to

 Who can Safe Harbor for TPO products? | Palmetto LightReach.
 Individual installers cannot Safe Harbor directly for LightReach sales, due to fine print complexities.
 For the avoidance of doubt, there are no workarounds to this. |